 - Always look at the actual email address—not the displayed name—to confirm who sent the email.
 You may have to expand the “sent from” field to even see this.
 This can be difficult with email clients on Smartwatch screens, mobile phones, or even desktops (which may just display the name, not the actual email address—and it’s the email address itself that will tip you off that this isn’t from whom you think).

 - Be careful when drafting a fresh email to the real person.
 If you replied to the spoofed email, your email software might grab the spoofed address and save it to your address book.
 Be sure to delete it.

 - MATLAB for Students: Virtual application that runs on the Citrix server.
 Easy on students’ computer resources.

 - MATLAB for Faculty: Powerful version.
 Downloads and runs on faculty computer.
 Internet required to connect to license server.

 - MATLAB for Faculty and Students (free through June 30, 2021): All students, faculty, and staff are eligible to download and install these products on their personally owned computers or on university-issued computers.
 In addition, you will have browser access using MATLAB Online and MATLAB Drive.
 Learn more at the U of I Webstore.

 With campus labs closed, do your students need to access specialized software such as Mathematica, R Studio, Adobe Acrobat, and SPSS?
 UIC students can use these programs from home via Windows Virtual Desktop.

 Students: You have been given access to this resource.
 Learn how to connect to Windows Virtual Desktop using a mobile device, desktop application and browser, and more.

-Instructors: If you are interested in testing the Windows Virtual Desktop environment for any specialized software you expect students to use, please submit this form to ACCC.
+Instructors: If you are interested in the Windows Virtual Desktop environment for any specialized software you expect students to use, please visit this ACCC page.